top of page

 ARE BEAUTY SCHOOLS CLOSING?

 If you’ve noticed career schools closing their doors at a record pace lately, you might think it’s just the economy.
-But the reality is much more layered and much more urgent.
+But the reality is much more layered and urgent.
 We are currently witnessing a perfect storm where federal accountability is clashing head-on with outdated salon hiring practices.
 The result?
 A dead zone that is leaving students in debt and schools out of business.
 FEDERAL FUNDING For decades, many career schools operated as license factories.
-As long
+As long as a stud

 Natasha Watterson, MPA